hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 ### 3. Property-Based Testing for Parsers

-How do you generate random valid CORBA IDL for property tests?
+Generating random valid CORBA IDL for property tests is difficult.
 The syntax is complex and interdependent.

-**Solution:** We built smart generators using fast-check:
+**Solution:** I built smart generators using fast-check:
 - Composable arbitraries for modules, interfaces, methods, structs
 - Constrained generation (e.g., method names must be valid identifiers)
 - Round-trip properties (parse → convert → YAML → parse → verify equivalence)

 ### 4. Making It Visually Compelling

-A parser is inherently boring.
-How do you make it exciting for judges?
+A parser needs visual engagement to be memorable.

-**Solution:** We leaned into the Halloween theme:
+**Solution:** I leaned into the Halloween theme:
 - Coffin emoji (⚰️) for dead IDL
 - Lightning bolt (⚡) for resurrection process
 - Sparkles (✨) for living agents